 You are here

-From fireworks by the monuments to biking tours around town, there are so many ways to explore DC this summer.
+From fireworks by the monuments to biking tours around town and holiday festivities, there are so many ways to explore DC this summer.

 Sunny days, loads of free things to do and a cultural scene that doesn’t go on summer vacation make Washington, DC a cool place to be in hotter months.
-From the National Mall, where free festivals and museums lure, to baseball at Nationals Park or make a splash at the District’s waterfronts.
+Check out the National Mall, where free festivals and museums lure, catch exciting baseball action at Nationals Park or make a splash at the District’s waterfronts.
 No matter which adventure you choose, you’ll find the capital city fascinating in summertime.

 The Smithsonian’s annual summer cultural treat brings crafters, musicians, cooks and artists to the National Mall for a free, fascinating festival taking place from June 27 – July 1 and July 4-8.
-This year’s event focuses on the circus arts.
-Expect plenty of family friendly demonstrations, concerts and even more great reasons to check out this can't-miss summer festival.
+This year’s event focuses on Armenian and Catalan cultures.
+Expect plenty of family-friendly demonstrations, concerts and even more great reasons to check out this can't-miss summer festival.

-You’ll get a new perspective on iconic structures like the Lincoln Memorial and the Kennedy Center if you see them via kayak, canoe or stand-up paddle board.
-Rent boats and boards from Boating in DC's boathouses in Georgetown and on the Capitol Riverfront, then take off on your own or via a guided tour.
+You’ll get a new perspective on iconic structures like the Lincoln Memorial and the Kennedy Center if you see them via kayak, canoe or stand-up paddleboard.
+Rent boats and boards from Boating in DC's boathouse in Georgetown or Capital SUP's boathouse on the Capitol Riverfront, then take off on your own or via a guided tour.
 Bird-watching and a good workout come with the deal.

 Dream you’re in a Monet painting at this serene, off-the-beaten-track park near Anacostia, where hundreds of water lilies, aquatic bamboo and wild flowers can be reached via boardwalks and pathways.
 Critters from blue herons to turtles also thrive here, and summer might be the most pleasant time to visit.
 Rangers lead free nature walks daily at 2 p.m.